-Cheapest non-owner car insurance companies in North Carolina
+Which companies offer the cheapest non-owner car insurance in North Carolina?

 State Farm offers the lowest non-owner car insurance rates in North Carolina, with an average cost of $285.
 The next most affordable option is North Carolina Farm Bureau, which has an average rate of $324.